CatAhri/CatAHri/README.md

 ### Hi there 😄
-Wow, i did'nt know that we could add a profile description here.
+Wow, I didn't know that we could add a profile description here.
 To do so, simply create a repository <your-username> and add a readme.
 <!--
 **CatAhri/CatAHri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.